-1. Soak castor bean seeds: The first step for successfully germinating castor plant seeds is to soak them in warm water before sowing.
-Soak castor seeds for about 24 hours before planting.
+The first step for successfully germinating castor seeds is to soak them in warm water for 24 hours before sowing.

-2. Choose the right container: It’s a good idea to plant castor bean plant seeds in a deep container, unless you plan to transplant them shortly after they start to grow.
+It’s a good idea to plant castor oil plant seeds in a deep container, unless you plan to transplant them shortly after they start to grow.

-Once castor plant seeds have germinated, the seedlings grow very quickly.
-It only takes a few days for the seedlings to outgrow seed starting trays.
+Once they have germinated, the seedlings will grow very quickly.
+So it only takes a few days for them to outgrow seed starting trays.

-You could start castor bean seeds directly in plantable peat pots to make transplanting them to the garden a snap.
-If you prefer to use something more sustainable than peat, try coco coir or cow pots instead.
+You could start them directly in plantable peat pots to make transplanting them to the garden a snap.

 How To Plant Castor Bean Seeds Step-By-Step

 You don’t need any special equipment in order to grow castor bean seeds, but you’ll definitely need a few things.
 If you do a lot of seed starting, then you’ll already have this stuff on hand…

 - Plantable pots, reusable plastic pots, or a seeding tray

 - Seed starting soil or large peat pellets